Rishit-dagli/Solving-overfitting-in-Neural-Nets-with-Regularization/README.md

 # Solving-overfitting-in-Neural-Nets-with-Regularization

-Learn how to use regularization to solve overfitting and the intuitions behind it
+Learn how to use regularization to solve overfitting and the intuitions behind it.